 I find Dutch politics, especially popular support for the monarchy, very interesting.
 Some noticeable differences are the frankness of the people and the fact that they always start events and meetings right on time, not even 2 minutes late!

-Amsterdam is geographically small so it's easy to get around by bike, tram, or walking.
-The Dutch people also make it feel cozy by being extremely welcoming and kind to foreign students.
-However, it carries all of the benefits associated with living in a big city.
+Amsterdam is a relatively small city, so it's easy to get around by bike, tram, or by foot.
+The Dutch people also make it feel extra cozy by being extremely welcoming and kind to foreign students.
+Yet Amsterdam still has all the benefits associated with living in a big city.
 There is always something to do.
 There are dozens of markets, hundreds of museums, and thousands of restaurants and cafés.
 It is really easy to travel by train to the surrounding cities in the Netherlands.
 I would recommend visiting Rotterdam and The Hague.
 If you want to get away for the weekend, then Schiphol Airport is easy to get to from anywhere in the city!

 Studying at VU Amsterdam

-Good study cafés: Cafe Coconuts, Back to Black, and Volkshotel
+Good study cafés: Coffee & Coconuts, Back to Black, and Volkshotel

-Study programme: Environmental Science; Food Systems and Sustainable Agriculture
+Study Program: Environmental Science; Food Systems and Sustainable Agriculture

 Tell us about your internship.
 What is your role, and how did you arrange it?